This article about the best air cargo startups is part of the “Logistics of the Future” series looking at the logistics startups today.

 - “Avision Robotics Partners with NASA and Nevada for Unmanned Traffic Management” – PRWeb.com

 Want to make a sale and delivery, but don’t want to deal with the hassle of piloting drones?
-Meet Connect Robotics, the drone startup that takes care of all the delivery work for the client, from flight planning to weather check and collision avoidance (including piloting the drone).
+Meet Connect Robotics, an outstanding example among air cargo startups that takes care of all the delivery work for the client, from flight planning to weather check and collision avoidance (including piloting the drone).
 The only thing the client needs to worry about is paying for the ride.

 Connect Robotics has been the first to make autonomous deliveries in Portugal, and in 2018, Connect Robotics created an award-winning project which delivered medicine by drones to remote regions of the country.
 The startup, founded in 2015, is currently operating its autonomous drone deliveries only in Portugal, and as a founding member of the Global UTM Association, is actively working to safely integrate drones into the international airspace.